hchautran/PiToMe/README.md

 ---
 We are currently supporting the `DeiT` and `MAE` models for image classification tasks.
 You can try directly compressing these models for off-the-shell performance or retraining them by omitting the `--eval` argument.

+In this task all experiment are conducted on [ImageNet1K](https://huggingface.co/datasets/ILSVRC/imagenet-1k) dataset, which is a subset of ImageNet that contain 1000 classes.
+By default, all data and model checkpoints will be downloaded and saved into the folder specified by `DATA_PATH` variable located in `tasks/ic/utils.py`.
+You can change this to the path you wanted.

 ``` sh
 python main_ic.py \
    --batch-size 256 \